aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

       1. Complete CPU installation steps.

-      2. Refer to the `official Tensorflow step-by-step instructions
+      2. Refer to the `official TensorFlow step-by-step instructions
          <https://www.tensorflow.org/install/pip#step-by-step_instructions>`_
          to install CUDA and CuDNN for TensorFlow.
          For Ubuntu 22.04, do take note of the additional steps.